Fault Tolerance for Service Function Chains: FTC for a Single Middlebox

-We describe where a middlebox's state is replicated, and which data-structures are used to store and disseminate state.

-\textbf{Replication group.} \fig{middlebox-normal-operation} shows that the state of a middlebox is replicated by $f+1$ \texttt{Replica}s during normal operation.
-These \texttt{Replica}s are called the \emph{replication group} of this middlebox.
-Each \texttt{Replica} has a unique ID and is placed on a separate server whose failure is isolated. \texttt{Replica}s are arranged in a linear order, i.e., traffic is steered through them in order. \texttt{Head} and \texttt{Tail} are the first and last \texttt{Replica}s, respectively. \texttt{Head} is placed in the same server hosting the middlebox.
+\fig{middlebox-normal-operation} shows our protocol for providing fault tolerance for a middlebox.
+FTC replicates the middlebox state in $f+1$ replicas during normal middlebox operations.
+Replicas $r_1,\dots,r_{f+1}$ form the {\em replication group} for middlebox $m$ where $r_1$ and $r_{f+1}$ are called the {\em head} and {\em tail} replicas.
+Each replica is placed on a separate server whose failure is isolated.
+With state replicated in $f+1$ replicas, the state remains available even if $f$ replicas fail.

-\textbf{In-operation state in \texttt{Head}.} Our system separates the middlebox logic from its state.
-In this abstraction, state is moved from a middlebox and is stored in \texttt{Head} that provides a state management API for the middlebox to read and write state during packet processing.
-The API follows the specification described in \sect{middleboxes-state-machine}, and existing middleboxes can be modified to become compatible with our system.
-State variables accessed via this API are called \emph{in-operation state}.
+The head is co-located with the middlebox in the same server.
+The middlebox state is separated from the middlebox logic and is stored in the head's {\em state store}.
+The head provides a state management API for the middlebox to read and write state during packet processing.